 Collaboration of Diverse Interests and Expertise

-In addition to the City of Bremerton and Kitsap County, an extensive group of agencies, organizations and individuals are partnering to develop the plan, and working together as project partners to steer the project, including:
+In addition to the City of Bremerton and Kitsap County, an extensive group of agencies, organizations and individuals have partnered to develop the plan, and worked together as project partners to steer the project, including:

 - United States Environmental Protection Agency